mattevans/test-action/README.md

    - `TELEGRAM_TO`: Your chat ID (for group chats, use the format `-1001234567890`)
    - `TELEGRAM_TOPIC_ID`: If using a topic in a group, add the topic ID (e.g., `2`)

+### Working with Telegram Topics

+If your group has topics enabled:

+1. **Topic IDs** are simple numbers:
+   - `1` is usually the General topic (default)
+   - `2`, `3`, etc. for additional topics you create

+2. **Finding the correct Topic ID**:
+   - Create a new topic in your group
+   - Look at the URL when you're in that topic - the last number is often the topic ID
+   - Or use the "Test Telegram Topics" workflow to try different IDs

+3. **Topic testing**:
+   - Use the "Test Telegram Topics" workflow to send test messages to different topics
+   - This helps confirm which topic ID corresponds to which channel

 ### Getting the correct Chat ID

 If you're using a group chat, make sure to: